rhoni-team/clean_text_rhoni/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `clean_text_rhoni` for local development.

+### Install the package for development

 1. Download a copy of `clean_text_rhoni` locally.
+2. Install `poetry` in your computer.
+Please check the last instalation instructions on their [website](https://python-poetry.org/).
+3. Create a python environment and activate it.
-2. Install `clean_text_rhoni` using `poetry`:
+4. Install `clean_text_rhoni` on editable-mode by using `poetry` in your environment:

     ```console
     $ poetry install
     ```
+### Contribute

-3. Use `git` (or similar) to create a branch for local development and make your changes:
+1. Use `git` (or similar) to create a branch for local development and make your changes:

     ```console
     $ git checkout -b name-of-your-bugfix-or-feature
     ```

-4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+2. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-5. Commit your changes and open a pull request.
+3. Commit your changes and open a pull request.

 ## Pull Request Guidelines